babel/website/_posts/2017-12-27-nearing-the-7.0-release.md

 ## Project Updates

 - We started a new [videos page](https://babeljs.io/docs/community/videos/)!
 We created this for people wanting to learn more about how Babel works and to help others contribute back.
-Contains videos of conference talks on Babel and related concepts.
+This page contains videos of conference talks on Babel and related concepts from team members and people in the community (you can send a PR if you have done a talk like this as well).

 [![videos](https://i.imgur.com/DkBEsfo.png)](https://babeljs.io/docs/community/videos/)

-- We created a new [team page](https://babeljs.io/team)!
+- We created a new [team page](https://babeljs.io/team) as well!
 We will be updating this page in the future with more information about what people work on and why they are involved.
 For such a large project, there are many ways to get involved and help out.

 [![team](https://i.imgur.com/YcWgRwf.png)](https://babeljs.io/team)